 I have been involved in approximately 3,000 family law cases in Arlington and throughout the Washington, D.C., metro area.
 When it comes to divorce and all the associated issues, I have the deep legal knowledge and experience in trial and negotiations you need to make sure you start your new life on the right foot.

 I Have Helped Thousands Of Couples In Northern Virginia Resolve Their Disputes

 When it comes to the division of assets and debt, family courts in Virginia rule on a basis that is equitable.
 It’s important to understand that equitable doesn’t necessarily mean equal.
 Judges must look at certain criteria to determine how much each spouse contributed to those assets — whether monetary or nonmonetary through maintenance and care.

 It is also important that assets are valued correctly.
-As my client, it will be necessary to provide me with as much financial information as possible, so that we can paint an accurate picture of your financial situation.
+You will need to provide me with as much financial information as possible, so that we can paint an accurate picture of your situation.
 The valuation process affects numerous other aspects of the divorce process, including the amount of alimony and child support you can expect to pay or receive.

 From Simple To Complex Property Division, It’s Important To Keep Your Options Open

 For assets such as homes, investment accounts, furniture and cars, I will work as hard as possible to protect your right to property that is yours.
 For those with extensive or complex assets such as closely held businesses, family-owned businesses, professional practices and investments, I provide the comprehensive representation and counsel necessary to properly identify, valuate, protect and divide these and other types of high net worth assets.